$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Joint exploration of GW Source Parameters and Lensing Template Parameters

 On the other hand, we note that the lensing parameters ($b, f_0, k$) show no degeneracy with the source parameters ($m_1, m_2, d_{\rm eff}, \iota, s_{1z}, s_{2z}$), in particular the oscillation parameter $f_0$ shows no correlation with the source masses $m_1$, $m_2$, which control the chirping nature of the signal.
 We also find that the perturbation parameter $b$ is non-degenerate with the aligned spins $s_{1z}$ and $s_{2z}$ which often introduce beating pattern like envelopes on the waveform.
 This is evident from the fact that, lensing oscillations ($f_0$) and its strength ($b$) are coming from the properties of the lens whereas the masses and spins of BBH are its intrinsic properties.
-Source binary and lensing object involve different timescales of evolution that do not match, therefore the effect of each does not replicate the other, therefore such a correlation between the source and lens parameters is not there.
-However, we observe that since $a$ and $d_l$ for a microlensing event cannot be estimated individually, we combined them in the effective distance parameter $d_{\rm eff} \equiv d_l/ a$, which is well constrained in the range around injected $d_{\rm eff}$.
+Note that lensing effects cannot change the GW frequency evolution.
+The chirping nature of GW frequency evolution is solely dependent on the chirp mass of compact binary.
+Thus the frequency evolution is controlled by the GW source and frequency-dependent modulations are controlled by the lens properties.
+Therefore, from a lensed GW, the effect of WO microlensing features can be distinguished from the source imprinted properties, therefore such a correlation between the source and lensing parameters can be mitigated.
+However, we observe that since $a$ and $d_{\rm source}$ for a lensed event cannot be estimated individually, we combined them in the effective distance parameter $d_{\rm eff} \equiv d_{\rm source}/ a$, which is well constrained in the range around injected $d_{\rm eff}$.
 Finally, we also note that, there is a correlation between $b$ and $k$, which was also observed in the figure \ref{fig:3}, since the effect of smaller b is equivalent to making b fixed and k larger.

 Here we have considered a prior of $f_0$ up to $1024$ Hz.
-In appendix \ref{app:a}, we have shown that even with a reduced prior of $f_0$ upto $f_{\rm ISCO}$, the results of the joint distributions and the best-fit reconstruction has only been affected marginally for the same noise realization.
+In appendix \ref{app:a}, we have shown that even with a reduced prior of $f_0$ up to the frequency $f_{\rm isco}$, the results of the joint distributions and the best-fit reconstruction has only been affected marginally for the same noise realization.
 This indicates that use of a large prior on $f_0$ does not adversely impact the results.